Find Affordable College Courses

 Tucson, AZ

-University of Arizona came in at #9 in this year’s edition of the Best Value Physical Sciences Master’s Degree Schools in the Southwest Region ranking.
-Located in the city of Tucson, University of Arizona is a public school with a very large student population.
+University of Arizona landed the #9 spot in the 2023 rankings for the best value master’s degree physical sciences programs.
+Located in the city of Tucson, University of Arizona is a public college with a very large student population.

 The University of Texas at El Paso did quite well in this year’s ranking of the best places for physical sciences students to get a master’s degree.
 It came in at #10 on the list.
-UTEP is a very large public school located in the large city of El Paso.
+UTEP is a fairly large public school located in the city of El Paso.

 Full Physical Sciences at The University of Texas at El Paso Report